parameterIT/experiment-toolkit/README.md

 Where `repo` is a local copy of repository that you wish to execute the experiment on.

+To visualize the results you need to follow some set-up related to bokeh.
+The following [link](https://docs.bokeh.org/en/latest/docs/user_guide/output/export.html) explains the set-up on their documentation.

 ## Running

 First run `byoqm` on the local repository by executing